 Peta is passionate about community, volunteering and participation, with wide experience in bringing people together and creating inclusive opportunities.
 As part of Turn the Tide, she helps strengthen local connections and encourages positive engagement with the environment and wellbeing.

 Georgia joined the Turn the Tide team in 2025.
-A communications and marketing specialist at the University of Exeter, she helps connect businesses with research and innovation while championing the role of storytelling in creating change.
+A communications and marketing specialist for Exeter Innovation, she helps connect businesses with University of Exeter research and innovation while championing the role of storytelling in creating change.
 Her love of the environment began in Holcombe, where growing up by the sea shaped her connection to nature.
 That passion later took her to Ecuador and the Galápagos Islands, where she supported environmental initiatives and saw first-hand the importance of protecting fragile ecosystems.
-As a Dawlish Town Councillor and Vice-Chair of the Climate Declaration and Biodiversity Working Group, Georgia is excited to help Turn the Tide inspire and involve the community.
+As a Dawlish Town Councillor and Chair of the Climate Declaration and Biodiversity Working Group, Georgia is excited to help Turn the Tide inspire and involve the community.